boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 The 5G control plane uses the Single Network Slice Selection Assistance Information (S-NSSAI) for slice identification {{TS-23.501}}.
 Because S-NSSAIs are not visible to the transport domain, 5G domains can expose the 5G slices to the transport domain by mapping to explicit data plane identifiers (e.g., Layer 2, Layer 3, or Layer 4).
-The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of hand-off methods for slice mapping between customer sites and provider networks.
+The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of hand-off methods for slice mapping purposes.

 The realization model described in this document uses a set of building blocks commonly used in service provider networks.
 Concretely, the model uses (1) Layer 2 Virtual Private Network (L2VPN) {{?RFC4664}} and/or Layer 3 Virtual Private Network (L3VPN) {{?RFC4364}} service instances for logical separation, (2) fine-grained resource control at the Provider Edges (PEs), (3) coarse-grained resource control within the provider network, and (4) capacity management.
 More details are provided in Sections {{<sec-over-rea-model}}, {{<sec-qos-map}}, {{<transport-plane-mapping-models}}, and {{<sec-capacity-planning}}.